conan-io/docs/systems_cross_building/cross_building.rst

 settings applying the environment of the former ones.

 Starting with Conan v1.25 (if the user provides the ``--profile:build``) it is possible to get the relative context where a recipe is running during a Conan invocation.
-The object instatiated from the recipe contains the following
+The object instantiated from the recipe contains the following
 attributes:

 * ``self.settings`` will always contain the settings corresponding to the binary to build/retrieve.
 It will contain